What Is Developmental Psychology?

 Why Study Development Psychology?

-As is common with all National University classes, the developmental psychology online course is taught over a rolling four-week period, meaning that students are never more than 30 days away from starting their education and can better schedule their study around pre-existing work and family commitments.
+As is common with all National University classes, the developmental psychology online course is taught over a rolling four-week period, meaning that students can be 30 days away from starting their education and can better schedule their study around pre-existing work and family commitments.

 The developmental psychology class online does have some prerequisite classes which must be completed before being accepted in the course.
 National University’s admissions and advising teams are always available to help you plan your course of study in the psychology program to meet your academic and career goals.